spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/3-batch/6-composed-task.md

 It should look like the following:

-![Transition Execution Flow Launch-Config](images/SCDF-composed-task-transition-launch-fail.png) Now that it has been executed let’s verify that path FAILED was actually followed and this can be done by pressing the `Executions` tab at the top of the task page:
+![Transition Execution Flow Launch-Config](images/SCDF-composed-task-transition-launch-fail.png) Now that it has been executed let’s verify that path FAILED was actually followed and this can be done by pressing the `Task executions` tab located on the left side of the task page:
 ![Transition Execution Flow Launch-List](images/SCDF-composed-task-transition-launch-fail-list.png)

 This shows us that the `Composed Task Runner` controlling the composed task execution basic-transition was launched and the transition-sample was launched.
 From there the proper FAILED branch was executed as denoted by basictransition-timestamp-1 was launched.